tslocke/hobocookbook/manual/dryml-guide.markdown

     </page>
 {.dryml}

-If you compare that example to the first one, you should notice that the `:` syntax is just a shorthand for the `field` attribute. i.e. `<view field="name">` and `<view:name>` are equivalent.
+If you compare that example to the first one, you should notice that the `:` syntax is just a shorthand for the `field` attribute; i.e., `<view field="name">` and `<view:name>` are equivalent.

 ## Field chains

-Sometimes you want to drill-down through several fields at a time.
-Both the `field` attribute and the ':' shorthand support this.
+Sometimes you want to drill down through several fields at a time.
+Both the `field` attribute and the `:` shorthand support this.
 For example:

     <view:category.name/>
     <view field="category.name"/>